-User experience – Making sure the patients experience is fantastic from start to finish and finish with an ultimate “wow”.
-Because you are such an important part of the patients/clients life as a health professional it’s important to develop and maintain a great relationship with them.
+User experience – Making sure the patient’s experience is fantastic from start to finish and finish with an ultimate “wow”.
+Because you are such an important part of the patients’/clients’ life as a health professional it’s important to develop and maintain a great relationship with them.
 This starts with the human element and building rapport at a personal level.
-Things like birthday reminders and gifts/vouchers, important dates, follow ups after discharge go a long way to establishing the relationship.
+Things like birthday reminders and gifts/vouchers, important dates, follow-ups after discharge go a long way to establishing the relationship.
 Then you can look at the non-human or experiential level.
 Building an environment that is comfortable and pleasant that patients will enjoy.
 Everything from the towels to the equipment should make the patients/clients feel comfortable and secure.
-Consulting companies even goes as far to match scents with certain companies in an attempt to evoke particular emotional responses to the environment the customer is in.
-They recommend the use of green and blue to build a sense of security, safety and empathy with a customer.
+Additionally, clinics should invest in commercial cleaning services, like PROimage Facility Services, to provide a safe and healthy environment for patients.

 Saving on expenses – seems obvious but often overlooked.
 One of the best examples is clinic materials and consumables being purchased from one supplier.
 This is almost never the cheapest option.
 Start by making a list of all your consumable items and take the time to review prices of each item of every provider.
 It might take you 10 hrs but you only need to do it once a year.
 Let the providers know if they drop a price on X,Y or Z then you’ll buy it.
 And ALWAYS ask for a discount.
 Other great areas to save money are phone services, electricity and clinic space (although there are plenty more).